It is in the minutiae that we find the flow of history.

 One objection to the whole concept of divergent selves is that we could program AI to have the same fundamental experiences humans do.
 In that case, AI would have to be given human considerations.
 However, it is easy to imagine that a conscious AI would be able to learn about the differences between it and humans.
 It might even be able to alter its code and change its experiences in a way humans cannot.

 Another objection is that of qualia.
-This guide is based on the premise of qualia; information you can only get through experience.
+This guide is based on the premise of qualia; the theory that there is information you can only get through experience.
 If qualia is an illusion, then a super-intelligent being could, in theory, learn everything there is about humans and understand the human perspective.
 However, if a being is intelligent enough to understand the human experience through hard information, then definitionally they are too intelligent to share in the human experience.

 Like a thought experiment, comparing humanity to other hypothetical species provides a window for us to view ourselves from a different perspective.
 From this vantage point, we have isolated three aspects of life that are universal and fundamental to the human experience.
 Death, a need for connection, and constant change bind us together in shared experience of the pain and joy they bring.